Green Terror Football Camps

 Daley joined the Green Terror staff in 2009, bringing a wealth of football knowledge with him.

-Years two and three brought much of the same with six more all-conference selections, including a trio of first-team nods.
+His next four seasons brought much of the same with eight more all-conference selections, including a trio of first-team nods.
 His defense recorded 25 more sacks and picked off another 18 passes in 2010 before following that up with a 24-sack, nine-interception year in 2011.

 Dailey came to McDaniel as a 19-year veteran of the Arena Football League (AFL), which suspended operation indefinitely prior to the 2009 season.
-While in the AFL, he compiled a record of 115-83 in his 12 years as a head coach.
+While in the AFL, he compiled a record of 115-83 in his 12 years as a head coach and was inducted into its Hall of Fame last spring.

 Dailey spent seven years at the helm of the Firebirds organization that included leading Albany to the 1999 title.
 He also was named Coach of the Year that same season.